Bartosch Gaul: Górnik Zabrze

 On 23 June 2022, Gaul was announced as the new head coach of Polish Ekstraklasa club Górnik Zabrze.
 On 18 March 2023, one day after leading his team to a 3–2 comeback win against Wisła Płock, which promoted Górnik to the 14th spot in the league table, Gaul was replaced at his post by Górnik's previous manager Jan Urban.

+RB Leipzig

+On 1 February 2024, RB Leipzig announced that Gaul would be joining their academy staff as the head of performance division for teams from U15 to U19.

+Personal life

+Born in Bytów, Poland, Gaul has German and Polish citizenship.